About Jeffrey Kirkpatrick

 Who am I?

 It’s been a long photographic journey for me – more than 30 years.
 My first camera was a Kodak Instamatic.
 Remember those?
 Little film cartridges, flash cubes?
 I worked my way through a variety of ‘point and shoots’ in the world of film eventually graduating to my first SLR camera after university, a Canon EOS 100.
 With this in hand, as well as a very old Konica manual camera I used primarily with black and white film, I started developing my craft.
-With the advent of digital and the exciting world of Photoshop, Lightroom and other such applications, I finally left the darkroom (with some nostalgic regret it must be said) 15 years ago.
+With the advent of digital and the exciting world of Photoshop, Lightroom and other such applications, I finally left the darkroom (with some nostalgic regret it must be said) 20 years ago.
 Most of the images on this site have been captured with a variety of Canon DSLR camera bodies and a wide variety of lenses.

 So, I hope you enjoy these galleries.
 I’d love to hear your thoughts, both constructive and critical.
 30 years does in no way mean an end to the growth of creativity.
-And don't be afraid to use those little social sharing icons.

 Peace,